atrotter0/pdf-click-adventure/README.md

 * Clone the repo

-* View the Wiki on how to get setup and running
+* View the detailed Wiki on how to get set up and running

 Contribute: